-Please note that if you are creating multiple SKUs, you will have to do this individually for each SKU.
-To do so, please click on each SKU box individually on the left hand side, then click the upload images button below it.
+Please note you’d need to do it for all of the variants individually.
+To do so, please click on each SKU box on the left hand side, then click the upload images button below it.

 When an image is uploaded, there are a few things to consider to ensure the highest quality prints on your products.
 Some possible issues that can occur include: